 Policy for Transporting Customers

 Home Care Heroes does not currently offer transportation incentives to Heroes (contractor).
 Transportation is including in the flat-rate of $32 per hour.
-It is to the discretion of the Heroes and care seekers whether extra allowance is provided at the end of each booking.
+It is to the discretion of the Heroes and members whether extra allowance is provided at the end of each booking.

 Home Care Heroes verifies that all Heroes have a valid licence and records their cars registration number.
 This information is verified by HCH annually.
-It is important that the care seeker (consumer) also verify that Heroes have their valid Green slip insurance and valid driver’s licence as additional precaution.
+It is important that the member (consumer) also verify that Heroes have their valid Green slip insurance and valid driver’s licence as additional precaution.